JoshDiDuca/CodeSourceGenerator/README.md

 # Dynamic Code Source Generator

-Dynamic code source generator is a library which allows you to generate source files pre compilation.
+Dynamic code source generator is a library which allows you to generate source files pre compilation with access to objects within the source code.
 The aim of this project is so it can be used for generating any type of source file easily from a template, whether it be typescript, html, javascript or even documentation.

 *This project is built using .NET 5 preview since source generators are currently still a preview feature.*

 ## Features

 - Templating using scriban
--
+- Completely flexible templating

 ## To Do